-Speaking before a room full of scientists on Apr.
-2, President Obama announced the new Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative in April 2013.
+Speaking before a room full of scientists in April 2013, President Obama announced the new Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative in April 2013.
 The project, a massive undertaking by all accounts, "aims to help researchers find new ways to treat, cure, and even prevent brain disorders."

 There is this enormous mystery waiting to be unlocked, and the BRAIN Initiative will change that by giving scientists the tools they need to get a dynamic picture of the brain in action and better understand how we think and how we learn and how we remember.